valboz/RTModel/docs/Archive.md

 ModelSelector ---  ['sigmasoverlap = 3.0', 'sigmachisquare = 1.0', 'maxmodels = 10']
 ```

 This is the list of all options used in the previous run.
 You will find detailed explanations for each of these options in the sections for advanced users, starting from [Data pre-processing](DataPreprocessing.md).
 At the moment, we note that by this function you can repeat a run using exactly the same options you used in the previous run.
-In fact, all options are automatically loaded in your object 'rtm' and will be used as they are unless you explicitly change them.
+In fact, all options are automatically loaded in your object `rtm` and will be used as they are unless you explicitly change them.

 You may also pick up the options from one of the archived runs by specifying the optional argument `run`
 ```